quotient-im/gtad/README.md

 strings defined here are treated as Mustache _partials_; use them to factor out often-used Mustache snippets in a manner you would use functions in a programming language.
-Using one partial from another is perfectly fine; the configuration file from libQMatrixClient has several examples of such inclusion.
+Using one partial from another is perfectly fine; the configuration file from libQuotient has several examples of such inclusion.
 The standard Mustache syntax is used: to use a partial with the name `myPartial` put `{{>myPartial}}` into your Mustache code and define `myPartial: '(definition)'` in the configuration file.
 Since GTAD 0.7 you can